larsch/ocra/README.txt

 Libraries found in non-standard path (for example, if you invoke OCRA with "ruby -I some/path") will be placed into the site dir (lib/ruby/site_ruby).
-Avoid changing $LOAD_PATH / $: from your script to include paths outside your source tree.
+Avoid changing $LOAD_PATH / $: from your script to include paths outside your source tree, since OCRA may place the files elsewhere when extracted into the temporary directory.

-Autoloaded libraries will be attempted loaded when building the executable.
+Autoloaded libraries (Kernel#autoload) will be attempted loaded when building the executable.
 Modules that doesn't exist will be ignore (but a warning will be logged).

+Conditionally loaded code will not be loaded and included in the executable unless the code is actually run when OCRA invokes your script.

 === Environment variables